confluentinc/kafka-connect-http-demo/README.md

-# Auth Demo App
+# Kafka Connect HTTP Sink Demo App

-This app can be used for testing against various types of auth.
+A Spring Boot app that can run with various types of auth configured by setting the appropriate Spring Profile.

+This app is useful in testing the HTTP Sink Connector.

+## Supported Security Types

-- Simple Auth (No Authentication)
+- Simple Auth (No Authentication) (Profile: `no-auth`)
-- Basic Auth
+- Basic Auth (Profile: `basic-auth`)
-- OAuth2
+- OAuth2 (Profile: `oauth2`)
-- SSL
+- SSL (Profile: `ssl-auth`)

 ## Simple (No) Auth